End of life for Magento 1 - It’s Official!

 What about PHP 5.6?

 PHP 5.6 security support ends December 2018.
-With version 7.2 being the only version of PHP to support Magento 1 past the June 2020 cut off date, Magento have announced they plan to release patches for the following Magento versions, supporting PHP 7.2:
+With version 7.2 being the only version of PHP to support Magento 1 past the June 2020 cut off date, Magento have released patches that provide PHP 7.2.x support on:

 This means that any store running Magento 1, should upgrade their version to 1.9.2+ before the December 2018 deadline.
-At this point it would also be sensible to upgrade the version of PHP to 7.2 (pending the release of the Magento Patch), so it is future proofed for any support patches released by Magento as of the June 2020 cut off date.
+At this point it would also be sensible to upgrade the version of PHP to 7.2 (using the Magento Patch), so it is future proofed for any support patches released by Magento as of the June 2020 cut off date.
 Upgrading to PHP 7 will also have significant performance benefits.

 What Dave Chamberlain, our Web Development Director has to say